supertestnet/hedgehog/README.md

 # Still want more?

-I have an idea for how to use Burrow to build a federated coinpool with a bunch of cool properties, by introducing a coordination server.
+I have an idea for how to use hedgehog channels to build a federated coinpool that I call Burrow.
+It has a bunch of cool properties but it requires a coordination server.
 See more [here](https://gist.github.com/supertestnet/14addffae669058a9bb9df2e2608ff7f).